zhangz73/traveling_fit/travel_fit_models_updated.md

 ### Zero Inflated Negative Binomial Regression Performance Plots

 <img src="zinf_dist_noCov_cutoff=0.png" title="A caption" alt="A caption" width="100%" />

+_Please explain the columns in this CSV file.
+I do not know what these different grouped tables are or mean, or which models they correspond to.
+I see that there's a label "ExpPow," which appears no where in this document.
+Also, explain what the units for "cutoffs" are._

+_Please explain the gaps in this CSV file, what the errors are and where they come from_

+_Why is there only one AIC value for the multinomial regression?
+You're fitting only one model here?_

+_I've brought this up a few times before: what is happening when you're using 240 as your cutoff?
+Why is it that the AIC goes up while the residual sum goes down?
+What's going on?_

 To see a complete summary of AIC and Sum of Residual Squares of each model at each cutoff, view the [summary.csv](./summary.csv)